 Finally, and most importantly, Shakespeare’s plays were meant to be seen and not read.
 People always turn their nose up at his plays, and I think it’s because they had to analyse them in school rather than enjoy the plot and characterisation.

-When the actors are in front of you, owning the stage, the language isn’t the most important part.
+When the actors are in front of you at Shakespeare’s Globe, owning the stage, the language isn’t the most important part.
 Trust me, I’ve watched Othello entirely in Croatian and could follow the story!

 7. One for luck – It’s funny!

 Even the darkest of tragedies like Macbeth and Hamlet have bursts of humour.
 The actors know how to engage an audience and provide a level of comic relief to the plot.
 All the stories are full of toilet humour and innuendo – aimed at the peasant mass, like me – and you can’t help but snicker at some of the dirtiest jokes.

 Occasionally, you might get lucky and see a total hiccup in the performance.
 One actor playing Lorenzo at the end of The Merchant of Venice accidentally dropped his guitar mid speaking the line ‘ Fair ladies, you drop manna in the way/ Of starved people. ‘ So what did he do?
 Said ‘And I drop guitar’.
 And I literally cried laughing.

 So, I hope these seven reasons have convinced you to shell out for a ticket to watch a play this summer season.
 It’s an experience you’ll never regret.